The Early Radio London Fab Forties

 (click on the picture for an Amazon link to more information about the Record Collector Rare Record Price Guide)

 Several sources state that there were two bands called Sons Of Fred (one from London and one from Great Yarmouth) and that SOF later evolved into Odyssey, the band that took How Long Is Time into the Fab 40 in July 1966.
 On investigation, it seems likely that these are two pieces of misinformation that have come to be regarded as gospel and are now regularly repeated.
-They appear to have originated from a band listing posted some years back on the (now-defunct) website Tapestry of Delights and this also seems to be the place where the questionable link with Odyssey arose.
+These 'facts' appear to have originated from a band listing posted some years back on the (now-defunct) website Tapestry of Delights and this also seems to be the place where the questionable link with Odyssey arose.
 In my original Fab Forty notes, when I had found not a single shred of evidence for the existence of either a Yarmouth SOF or a SOF connection to Odyssey, I wrote, "The truth is out there, and no doubt we shall unearth it eventually."
 We have!
 Sons Of Fred's bass player Pete Sears, has now set the record straight.

 Dear Mary and Chris,